Slab Foundation Repair | Concrete Leveling With TFS

 Depending on the extent of the damage, there are several options for repairing a slab foundation:

-1. Slab jacking: This involves injecting a mixture of cement and water under the slab to lift it back into place.
+1. Poly Level: This involves injecting a high-density polyurethane under the slab to lift it back into place.

 2. Piering: This involves installing steel piers under the slab to provide additional support.